Software-Improvement-Group/sigridci/docs/workflows/best-practices-osh.md

 In this section, we are describing guidelines, hints and tips on how to achieve healthy use of open source libraries in your application.
 Where applicable, we explain how Sigrid can be used to achieve this.

-### General guidelines for your application development
+### 0. General guidelines for your application development
 There are a number of topics to consider that are not directly related to which libraries you use, but how you organize the development of the application itself.

 The following guidelines should be considered as compliance rules for framework and library management (comply or explain):​

 #### Keep application source code separate from frameworks/libraries​.
-1. Do not change the source code of used frameworks/libraries
+1. _Do not change the source code of used frameworks/libraries._
-2. Do not add project or organization specific headers
+2. _Do not add project or organization specific headers._
     > [LB: to what??? to the source code of libraries or frameworks?]​
-3. Use only a single version of each library or framework​
+3. _Use only a single version of each library or framework​._

 #### Regression tests and maintainability of the application code are key to updating frameworks/libraries​
-> TODO: can we turn the next bullets into more actionable guidelines?
-- If it is hard to update a library, chances are the problem lies in your codebase.​
+If it is hard to update a library, chances are the problem lies in your codebase.​
-- Low module coupling and component independence make it easier to change code implementation (such as dealing with new versions of a library) while keeping the same behavior/requirements.​
+1. _Keep module coupling and component independence low_, to make it easier to change code implementation (such as dealing with new versions of a library) while keeping the same behavior/requirements.
-- Regression tests help to identify breaking changes in updates.​​
+1. _Develop, maintain and run regression tests._ These help to identify breaking changes in updates.​​

-### 1. Define OSH related policies
+### 1. Define OSH related policies for development
+There are a number of policies on how to address open source libraries during development.
+For most of these policies, minimal requirements should be set for all teams; individual teams may agree on more stringent rules.
-- Which libraries are allowed
+1. _Declare which libraries are allowed to be used_
+   - Create an _allow-list_.
+This list requires CISO approval.
+The allowlist must be reviewed regularly (a few times per year): define when this review will happen.
+   - For determining whether to include libraries, see the criteria defined in the section [Adopting a new library](#adopting-a-new-library).
-- the use of a package manager
+2. _Define the usage of a package manager_: this requires choosing preferably one per technology
+   > (+communicate to developers, + embedding in the pipeline?).
+3. _Set the thresholds for library risks_ that are (not) acceptable: this is applicable to all types of risks.
+   - These goals can be set in the [Sigrid objectives](#TBD)
+   - Goals for the amount of and allowed types of vulnerabilities
+   - Goals for library freshness. e.g. in terms of time since a new version has been released, or the maximum number of versions you may stay behind.
-- how frequent to check for vulnerabilities and other risks in open source libraries
+4. _Define how frequent to check for risks_ such as vulnerabilities and other risks in open source libraries
-- goals for library freshness
-  - (max number versions you may stay behind)
-- how fast new vulnerabilities have to be resolved (depending on the criticality)
+5. _Define how fast new vulnerabilities have to be resolved_; this will depend on the criticality.
+See the section on [Handling detected vulnerabilities](#6-handling-detected-vulnerabilities) for details.